What Is the Cloaca?

 In rare instances, injury or infection may cause the cloaca to swell and be more visible.
 There are no distinct markings on the cloaca, however, and it cannot be used for basic bird identification.
 At times, a bird may have fecal matter dangling from its cloaca temporarily, but the bird will shake its rump and tail to dislodge any clinging material.

 There are times, however, when the cloaca can be used to tell the difference between male and female birds.
 During the breeding season, the cloacal area swells and the tissues protrude slightly outside the body to make breeding easier.
 Male birds show more swelling, and bird banders will gently blow on a bird's vent to expose the cloaca and examine its size to determine a bird's gender.
-This information is recorded along with other details about the bird being banded, and that data can be useful for ornithologists studying bird breeding seasons.
+This information is recorded along with other details about the bird being banded, such as wing measurements, weight, and feather condition, and that data can be useful for ornithologists studying bird breeding seasons and gender differences.

 Also Known As